 The station's design will reflect Arden's rich industrial history through the use of materials such as clay brick, bluestone, timber, steel and glass.

-Feature skylights will bring natural light into the station concourse and down to platform level, and a water feature will be incorporated into the entrance.
+Feature skylights will bring natural light into the station concourse and down to platform level.

 Connecting our growing suburbs to Melbourne's rail network